ForbesLindesay/web-app-template/README.md

 # web-app-template

-A template for a node app using TypeScript deployed to dokku
+A template for a node app using TypeScript deployed to kubernetes

 ## Setting up Dokku